astridyz/Celesta/docs/Core Concepts/Traits.md

 ### Evaluating traits

 When you perform an action that trigger a trait to be applied inside a trait, the trait will yield until all the traits that were triggered have been applied.
+This does not mean that yielding traits will cause the current trait to yield indefinitely.

 This ensures that all traits that are activated by an action are processed completely before any further actions or evaluations occur.